Carr Bank Park: Memorials

-A newer memorial dedicated to post-WW2 losses was mooted in 2009 and, following fundraising, was completed by 2011 and designated as Mansfield's Heroes Memorial.
+A newer memorial dedicated to post-WW2 losses was mooted in 2009 and, following fundraising, was completed by June 2011, called Mansfield's Heroes Memorial, before official unveiling on Armed Forces Day, 25 June 2011.

 Amenities

 Carr Bank Park has a playground for children, tennis courts, bowling green and tea house.
 The mansion, a Grade II listed building, is now used as a wedding venue.

 An Edwardian-style bandstand, commissioned by MDC, was completed by March 2012.
+It was formally opened on 13 May by then-mayor, Tony Egginton, along with a then-ward councillor who was also a member of Friends of Carr Bank Park.